 Despite popular belief, emotionally intelligent kids are not immune to bouts of anxiety, anger, and other big emotions.
 And when those emotions strike, they can do so with a force that leaves both you and them feeling confused and helpless.
 I know this from experience.
 My husband and I always joke that our daughter was born anxious.
 We realized quite early that situations that other kids found “normal” were nerve-racking for her.
 Almost every change was accompanied by clinginess, tears and bouts of eczema.
 After speaking to specialists and “reading everything”, we placed all our bets on emotion regulation.

 Numerous studies have linked behavior such as tantrums, meltdowns, extreme anxiety and even aggressive behavior such as hitting and biting to an inability to manage emotions appropriately.
-Knowing your child’s emotion-driven behavior is normal helps, but having the tools to help him cope with those emotions when they strike is even better.
-Teaching your child to identify and manage emotions means giving him important tools to navigate life.
+Knowing your child’s emotion-driven behavior is normal helps, but having the tools to help them cope with those emotions when they strike is even better.
+Teaching them to identify and manage emotions means giving them important tools to navigate life.

 Why fostering your child’s emotional intelligence matters